List of Orange Is the New Black characters: Marisol "Flaca" Gonzales

+Maritza Ramos

-Maritza RamosMaritza Ramos (played by Diane Guerrero) – A Colombian-American inmate.
+Maritza Ramos (played by Diane Guerrero) – A Colombian-American inmate.
 In contrast to her rougher, more hardened cellmates, Maritza is quite demure and has a playful, sassy personality.
 She is often seen with Flaca, with whom she has a rivalry and close friendship; she is generally portrayed as somewhat more intelligent than her friend.
 On Valentine's Day, she and Flaca are having an intimate conversation in the kitchen, and when Flaca gives her a friendly peck on the lips, the two end up passionately kissing.
 They initially laugh in shock, before Flaca breaks down in tears, and Maritza consoles her, looking visibly shaken herself.
 She has a child on the outside.

 In the third season, she is distraught when Flaca is accepted to another work detail but reunites with her friend when she joins Piper's used panty business.
 At the end of the season, she replaces Tiffany as the prison van driver after Tiffany faked a seizure to get away from Officer Coates.

 In the fourth season, it is revealed that before her incarceration she was a small-time con artist who worked at an upscale nightclub, wherein she would fill empty bottles of expensive vodka with water, deliberately drop them and then panic about being fired in order to claim the price of the original drink from the people that she convinces had tripped her.
 One of her victims sees right through her and offers her in to his own, more elaborate confidence trick to steal expensive cars, which involved pretending to be a car saleswoman to entice middle-aged men to go on a test drive, while simultaneously pretending to be their trophy wife to get the keys, and stealing the car once the drive was over.
 On her first attempt, a salesman gets in the car with them, and when both men grow suspicious, she improvised by pretending to be travel-sick, before getting into the car without them and driving off.